Delta rocket blasts off from Florida with improved GPS satellite

-CAPE CANAVERAL, Fla (Reuters) - An unmanned Delta 4 rocket blasted off from Florida on Wednesday to deliver the ninth of 12 next-generation Global Positioning System satellites into orbit.
+CAPE CANAVERAL, Fla.
+March 25 (Reuters) - An unmanned Delta 4 rocket blasted off from Florida on Wednesday to deliver the ninth of 12 next-generation Global Positioning System satellites into orbit.

 The 207-foot (63 meter) booster, built and flown by United Launch Alliance, bolted off its seaside launch pad at Cape Canaveral Air Force Station at 2:36 p.m.
-EDT, the third launch in 25 days from the nation’s busiest spaceport.
-ULA is a partnership of Lockheed Martin Corp and Boeing Co.
+EDT (1836 GMT), the third launch in 25 days from the nation’s busiest spaceport.
+ULA is a partnership of Lockheed Martin Corp and Boeing Co .

 Three more of the Boeing-built GPS 2F satellites remain to be launched over the next 10 months, completing an orbital network that provides military, civilian and commercial radio signals for precision navigation and timing.